Bowling For Beginners: How To Get Started On The Lanes

 Understanding the Basics

 When it comes to bowling, having the right equipment is crucial.
 Understanding the basics of bowling equipment will help you make informed decisions about the gear you need.
 Bowling consists of three main components – the ball, the shoes, and additional equipment.
-Each of these plays a vital role in your overall performance on the lanes.
+Each of these plays a vital role in your overall on the lanes.

 Selecting the Right Ball